nim-lang/website/jekyll/_posts/2021-10-18-version-160-released.md

 * correctness and performance of integer and float parsing and rendering in all backends
 * significant improvements in error messages, showing useful context
 * documentation generation logic and documentation, in particular `runnableExamples` now works in more contexts
-* JS, VM and nimscript backend are more consistent with C backend, allowing more modules to work with those backends, including the imports from `std/prelude`;
+* JS, VM and nimscript backend are more consistent with the C backend, allowing more modules to work with those backends, including the imports from `std/prelude`;
   the test suite now standardizes on testing stdlib modules on each major backend (C, JS, VM)
 * support for Apple silicon/M1, 32-bit RISC-V, armv8l, CROSSOS, improved support for NodeJS backend